fperez/fernandoperez.org/code/indefero_dreamhost.md

 As suggested by [this
 post](http://www.ivankuznetsov.com/2009/07/setting-up-ruby-rails-git-and-redmine-on-dreamhost.html),
-I built OpenSSL and Curl, as they provide some extra functionality to the Git we\'ll build (the one on Dreamhost is very old).
-In my case they may not have been 100% necessary, as right now I don\'t intend to have my InDefero repositories pulling, but it\'s easy enough to do as part of the whole build.
+I built OpenSSL and Curl, as they provide some extra functionality to the Git we'll build (the one on Dreamhost is very old).
+In my case they may not have been 100% necessary, as right now I don't intend to have my InDefero repositories pulling, but it's easy enough to do as part of the whole build.
 They are perfectly straightforward.
 First, the latest
 openssl: